2nd version (revised)

 “Ah!
 That’s why!
 Hahahahaha!”

-There are light shining on my eyelids.
+There is light shining on my eyelids.
 My world is a bloody red.

 I wake up, and feel my eyelids squeezing together because they are swollen.
-I try to open them, and with some effort, I succeeded in forcing a slit vision on my left eye.
-Right in from of me is the horizon shooting up straight as an arrow.
-A white sun is floating at the intersection where the yellow rice field meets the sky.
-I can’t tell if it was sunrise or sunset.
+I try to open them, and with some effort, I succeed in forcing my left eye open a slit.
+Right in front of me is the horizon shooting up straight as an arrow.
+A white sun is floating at the intersection where the yellow rice field meets the blue sky.
+I can’t tell if it is sunrise or sunset.
 I try to move my head, and see that Cai is curled up next to my feet.
-His is naked, and still remains a stiff posture which I have seen for so many times before: head sinks deeply down to the side of his ankles with face cannot be seen.
-Both of his hands reach down from the front of his body under his bottom and hook back to grab on something.
-All of the bone in his body are poking out starkly.
-The skin so thin that it is almost poked through reveals a blackish purple from the cold.
-His hair has some dews on it, and below his is a pool of dried blood.
-I force my self to sit up with a quavering body, yet I feel no pain from it.
+He is naked, and retains a stiff posture which I have seen so many times before: head sunken deep down to the side of his ankles with his face unseen.
+Both of his hands reaching down from in front of his body under his bottom and hooking back to grab on to something.
+All of the bones in his body are poking out starkly.
+The skin so thin that it is almost poked through by the bones is a blackish purple from the cold.
+His hair has some dew on it, and below him is a pool of dried blood.
+Quivering, I force my self to sit up, yet I feel no pain from it.
 I am still wearing my coat, and the thin clothing underneath is almost fused into my skin with the dried out blood.
-I can see the bloody holes on my stomach, the flesh inside breaths with the breathing of mine.
+I can see the bloody holes on my stomach, the flesh inside rising and falling with my breathing.

 Closing my eyes, I take a deep breath.
-The air on March is quite warm already, and the snow that had been accumulating all winter is finally starting to melt.
+The March air is quite warm already, and the snow that had been accumulating all winter is finally starting to melt.
 They form countless skinny rivers the purl across the ground.

 Spring is finally coming.

-They seem to be waiting in place, or rushing toward me, to swallow me in whole.
+They seem to be waiting in place, or rushing toward me, to swallow me whole.